ddri/openqase/docs/the-damn-plan.md

 ## Critical Rules

+⚠️ THIS IS A NEXT.JS 15 PROJECT
+- ALWAYS use Next.js 15 patterns and best practices
+- DO NOT assume Next.js 13 patterns
+- DO NOT copy/paste solutions from older Next.js versions
+- When searching for solutions, explicitly search for Next.js 15
+- When reviewing code, verify it follows Next.js 15 patterns
+- Question any implementation that looks like it's from an older Next.js version

 ⚠️ NEVER modify configuration files (package.json, next.config.ts, etc.) without explicit approval from the project owner.
 All config changes must be proposed and approved before implementation.

 ## 1. Verify Pages Using Database vs MDX